ibm-cloud-architecture/eda-tech-academy/docs/lab0/index.md

 *  [EDA GitOps Catalog to deploy Cloud Pak for Integration operators](https://github.com/ibm-cloud-architecture/eda-gitops-catalog)
 ## Geo-replication

-Two main concepts to talk about: replication to a passive Event Streams cluster, or to an active cluster.
+We will go over two main concepts: replication to a passive and active Event Streams cluster.
 Geo Replication is the IBM packaging of Mirror Maker 2.

 ### Demonstrating Geo Replication